availproject/avail/client/basic-authorship/README.md

 	Duration::from_secs(2),
 );

-// We wait until the proposition is performed. let block = futures::executor::block_on(future).unwrap();
+// We wait until the proposal is performed. let block = futures::executor::block_on(future).unwrap();
 println!("Generated block: {:?}", block.block);
 ```